mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 - [Push](#pushing-to-a-remote-repository): for mirroring a GitLab repository to another location. **(FREE)**
 - [Pull](#pulling-from-a-remote-repository): for mirroring a repository from another location to GitLab. **(PREMIUM)**

-When the mirror repository is updated, all new branches, tags, and commits will be visible in the project's activity feed.
+When the mirror repository is updated, all new branches, tags, and commits are visible in the project's activity feed.

 Users with at least [Developer access](../../permissions.md) to the project can also force an